 At this point, you can use a 50′ Cat5e cable to connect to your ethernet switch and after running the cable out to the house, you can log on with your computer to make edits to the computers in the orchestra pit remotely.
 You could use a wireless router such as this NETGEAR Wireless Router – AC1750 Dual Band Gigabit (R6300)

-In a live theatrical situation I always advise going with a wired connection.
+When using MainStage keyboard programing in a live theatrical situation I always advise going with a wired connection.
 Often, there’s so much radio interference in a crowded theatre during tech that it can affect the connection speeds.
 Additionally, some productions utilize WiFi to run automation for set pieces and any additional WiFi signals can interfere with it.

 I’ll cover remoting in from offsite in a later post, but this information should get you up and running while onsite at the theatre so you can get your work done with efficiency.